Separating fact from fiction in Russia’s ‘Information Wars’

 Putin, as a former KGB officer, is, of course, well aware of this history.

 Whatever its motivations, paranoia has become Russia’s foreign policy, with the Kremlin setting up its own fake NGOs and international propaganda-outlets; buying up political actors and supporting extremist groups; enabling hackers, troll farms, rent-a-mobs and corrupt businesspeople to destabilize democracies and eat away at Western alliances.
+“At its most effective, the Kremlin does not invent new issues.
+It tries to fan the flames of existing problems such as corruption, anti-EU and anti-NATO sentiment, low-quality media, xenophobia, and conspiracy theories.”

 One noticeable aspect of the Kremlin’s approach is support for European far-right parties which then support the Kremlin’s foreign policies.
 The National Front in France, for example, has received funding from Kremlin-connected sources.
 Another is the use of disinformation to obscure Russian responsibility for such mistakes as bringing down Malaysia Airlines flight MH-17 over Donbass or for bombing a United Nations aid convoy in Syria.